pip-services/pip-services-docs/content/en/node/commons/refer/reference.md

 > `public` match(locator: any): boolean

 - **locator**: any - the locator to match.
-- **returns**: any - true if locators are matching and false it they don't.
+- **returns**: boolean - true if locators are matching and false it they don't.